 Options are awarded to employees of the Corporation by the Board based upon the recommendation of the Chief Executive Officer, and as reviewed and approved by the Compensation Committee.
 The individual number of Options awarded are based upon the comparative level of responsibility and authority an individual has within the management structure and hierarchy, the length of tenure and the contribution of the individual toward the Corporation's objectives and goals.
 The grant of Options to the Named Executive Officers is based on the recommendation of the Compensation Committee to the Board using the criteria noted in the previous sentence and in addition is based on how such officers performed in relation to the criteria referred to above under "Statement of Executive Compensation - Compensation Discussion and Analysis - Overview of Executive Compensation".
 In general, a base number of Options have been set for each individual and new Options are granted when existing Options expire, however, the granting of new Options is always at the discretion of the Board.
 The base number of Options allocated to an individual is evaluated annually and may be altered depending on changes in the level of responsibility, authority and contribution of the individual towards the Corporation's objectives and goals.
+Previous grants are taken into account when considering new grants.
 Also, the Compensation Committee considers the overall number of Options that are outstanding relative to the number of outstanding Common Shares in determining whether to make any new grants of Options and the size of such grants.
-See "Statement of Executive Compensation - Compensation Discussion and Analysis - Overview of Executive Compensation - Option Plan".
+See "Statement of Executive Compensation - Compensation Discussion and Analysis - Overview of Executive Compensation" and "Statement of Executive Compensation - Compensation Discussion and Analysis -Comparative Compensation Discussion - Option Plan".